 Yes, as we will once again make use of a conference room on both Friday and Saturday.

 So how much is all of this going to cost in the end?

 This year will be identical to the 2014 setup in that you pay for the days you choose.
 Some clergy can stay a bit longer (hence we’re starting on Thursday).
 Some will come for the weekend.
 Plus tax, the hotel room is $91.98 per night, and lunch and dinner are $30.00 per day (breakfast included at the hotel).
 So the total per adult, per day, is $121.98 for the room plus $25 for the van regardless of how long you are staying.

 There are three ways that can be used.

-1) Check– If you are paying by check to have us route everything accordingly, checks should be made to the Abbey of the Holy Name and include a printed copy of registration form information.
+1) Check– If you are paying by check to have us route everything accordingly, checks should be made to the Abbey of the Holy Name and include a printed copy of the registration form.

 2) Credit/Debit Card/Paypal — we will be setting up a Paypal button on the Synod’s “Meeting 2014?
-Page that will allow you to pay by credit or debit card or using Paypal, as well as register.
+Page that will allow you to pay by credit or debit card or using Paypal.

 3) Cash on arrival — please fill out the registration form and circle the cash option, so that we are able to calculate the number of people coming in advance of the meeting.
 NOTE: I am personally encouraging AGAINST this option.